 The new law applies only to residential premises and therefore will have no application to squatters of commercial premises or open land (e.g. ‘new age travellers’).
 Because of the criminalisation of squatting, it is possible that – rather than run the risk of arrest and criminal conviction – squatters will now turn their attention to commercial premises.

 The effectiveness of the act will depend in part upon the ability of the police to enforce the legislation.
 This will place an additional burden on already stretched resources.
 Historically, the police have been reluctant to become involved in squatters cases; their advice to owners has usually been that it is a civil rather than criminal matter and to recommend that affected owners consult solicitors.
 Lyons Davidson have acted for many property owners who have been been subject to squatting.
 While some of those cases involved residential premises and would benefit from the proposed legislative changes, the majority have involved commercial premises or open land, which remain unaffected by these changes.

 While the new law will benefit owners of residential properties, owners of commercial property and open land will be unable to rely on the proposed changes and will have to look to the existing remedies available to them.
 This will often involve the expense and delay of seeking a possession order in local civil courts and most will continue to need legal advice and representation.
 It remains to be seen whether one possible unintended consequence of the new law might be an increase in the number of squatters choosing to squat in commercial premises or on open land, as opposed to residential property, so as to avoid committing a criminal offence.

-For more information on any of the issues raised in this article, please contact us on 0117 904 6000.
+For more information on any of the issues raised in this article, please contact our Civil Litigation team or call us on 0117 904 6000.